Your pathway to Fellowship

-The program duration ranges from two to five six-month terms and allows participants to focus on their individual learning needs and the areas of Australian general practice most relevant to them, based on previous experience.
+The program duration ranges – dependant on commencement time in the program – and allows participants to focus on their individual learning needs and the areas of Australian general practice most relevant to them, based on previous experience.

 Unit activities are largely practice-based and participants can benefit from the support, guidance and educational advice of a specialist GP mentor.

 Be one step ahead when the rules change in 2022